MicrosoftLearning/mslearn-mlops/documentation/01-script.md

 ## Challenge scenario

 The first step to automate machine learning workflows is to convert a Jupyter notebook to production-ready code.
 When you store your code as scripts, it's easier to automate the code execution.
 You can parameterize scripts to easily reuse the code for retraining.

+<button onclick="window.location.href='https://microsoftlearning.github.io/mslearn-mlops/';">Back to challenges overview</button>

 ## Prerequisites